jobiols/odoo-env/README.md

 Changelog
 ---------
+- 0.12.3  - A bug was found when oe attempts to change permissions on the backup_dir folder.
+In some cases, this folder is an S3 or OBS bucket, depending on the cloud provider.
+In such cases, the error is caught, and only a warning is displayed, as changing the permissions is not necessary.
 - 0.12.2  - Fix bug that prevented Python versions lower than 3.12.
 - 0.12.1  - When the -p command is run in debug mode, it pulls the debug image and performs an extract-sources; in production mode, it